Great Ideas in Learning and Control

 Questions and Registration

+PhD students that finish the course receive 5 credits, but anyone is welcome to attend.
 If you have questions you can e-mail Dave Zachariah or Per Mattsson.